davidhwyllie/ADAPTIVEMASKING/doc/map2vcf.md

 ```

 A similar script using Stampy is also provided.
 This is useful if you wish to compare stampy vs. bowtie,
-but if you are testing the complete process then bowtie is a quicker option.
+but if you are testing the complete process then bowtie is a *much* quicker option.
 ```
 cd pipeline/testdata
 chmod +x map_with_stampy.sh

-# recommend running with nohup, as it will take several hours depending on the architecture
+# recommend running with nohup, as it will take ~1hr per sample depending on the architecture
 # note: the shell script check for output files; it will not rerun analyses
 nohup ./map_with_stampy.sh >stamp.out 2>stamp.err &
 watch tail stamp.out